 Legal Affairs and Secretariat

-Kim Thomassin has been Executive Vice-President, Legal Affairs and Secretariat since January 30, 2017.
-She manages the Legal Affairs, Corporate Secretariat and Compliance and Responsible Investment teams.
+Kim Thomassin has been Executive Vice-President, Legal Affairs and Secretariat since January 2017.
+She heads the Legal Affairs, Corporate Secretariat and Compliance and Stewardship Investing teams.
 Her mandate specifically involves managing CDPQ’s legal and regulatory activities, including the implementation of legal and governance structures for all investment transactions.
 Her team also plays a central role in supporting CDPQ in its globalization strategy.
-She is a member of the Executive Committee, in addition to being a member of the Boards of Ivanhoé Cambridge, the institution’s global real estate subsidiary, and Cirque du Soleil.
-She is one of four members of an expert panel on sustainable finance set up by the federal government to engage with Canadian business experts.
+She is a member of the Executive Committee, in addition to sitting on the Board of Ivanhoé Cambridge, CDPQ’s global real estate subsidiary.

 Before joining CDPQ, Ms. Thomassin was National Client Leader and Managing Partner for the Québec Region at McCarthy Tétrault.
 As a member of the Leadership Team, she contributed to the firm’s regional and national management while strengthening its national presence.
 In her 17 years at the firm, she held various important positions and specialized in project finance and acquisition transactions in the energy and infrastructure sectors.
 She has been involved in several transactions related to large-scale Canadian and international projects.
 She has also represented public institutions and developers in connection with public-private partnerships.